 - Self-employed people may have adjustments made to their income to determine the proper amount of child support.
 For example, personal expenses written off by the business may be added to their income to determine child support.
 Please see our separate article that focuses on this issue.

-- Child support is not tax deductible by the payer and does not have to be claimed as income for tax purposes by the recipient.
+- Child support is not tax deductible by the payer.
+The recipient also does not have to claim it as income for tax purposes.

-- Child support can be adjusted whenever there is a material change in circumstances such as an increase in income or a change in the residence of the children.
+- Child support can be adjusted whenever there is a material change in circumstances.
+This includes an increase in income or a change in the residence of the children.

 - Each parent has the right to see proof of the other’s income once a year to determine whether there should be any changes to the amount of child support being paid.

-- Child support terminates when a child reaches 18 years old unless the child is unable to become economically self-sufficient due to health issues or they are attending school on a full time basis.
+- Child support terminates when a child reaches 18 years old.
+This happens unless the child is unable to become economically self-sufficient due to health issues or they are attending school on a full time basis.
 An exception may be a child taking a “gap year”.

 - Child support usually ends when a child has completed their first four years of post-secondary education.
 In some cases, it can go beyond one post-secondary degree but this is rare.

-- Post-secondary education costs are usually shared in proportion to your income and your spouse’s income but can be shared equally.
-In most cases, the child is required to share in the costs too.
+- You can share post-secondary education costs equally or in proportion to your income and your spouse’s income.
+In most cases, the child will need to share in the costs too.

 - The costs of extracurricular activities are usually only shared if they are extraordinary.
 Participation in a rep hockey team, competitive swim team or teams requiring a lot of travel and expenses can be costly.
-These extraordinary extracurricular costs are shared in proportion to incomes but some clients agree to share the cost equally.
+Clients often share these extraordinary extracurricular costs in proportion to incomes but some clients agree to share the cost equally.

-- The after-tax cost of daycare, summer camps and before and after-school care is usually shared in proportion to incomes but can be shared equally.
+- You will usually share the after-tax cost of daycare, summer camps and before and after-school care in proportion to incomes.
+However, you can also share them equally.
 Our lawyers have a computer program to help determine the “after-tax cost”.
-It deducts any government subsidies and benefits being received.
+It deducts any received government subsidies and benefits.

-- Medical and health care costs (for example, dental, orthodontic, chiropractic, eye glasses) that are not covered by an extended health care insurance plan or OHIP are usually shared in proportion to incomes or shared equally.
+- You will usually share medical and health care costs (for example, dental, orthodontic, chiropractic, eye glasses) that an extended health care insurance plan or OHIP don't cover either in proportion to incomes or equally.

-- To get a divorce, the proper amount of child support must be paid according to the Federal Child Support Guidelines unless there are special benefits being received in lieu of proper child support.
+- To get a divorce, you must pay the proper amount of child support according to the Federal Child Support Guidelines.
+That is unless there are special benefits being received in lieu of proper child support.
 For example, if the payer is taking extra debts or has given an asset to the other parent, lesser child support is possible.

-- Child Support is usually paid by post-dated cheques or electronic transfers according to the payer’s paydays.
+- Child Support payments usually involve post-dated cheques or electronic transfers according to the payer’s paydays.

 - It is possible to seek child support from a step-parent who has been like a parent.
 The biological parents continue to be primarily responsible in paying child support.

-- The Family Responsibility Office (FRO) will collect child support but we suggest you use FRO only if necessary, as this government agency is understaffed and often frustrating to work with.
-If enforcement is necessary, the FRO can suspend the payer’s driver’s license or put the payer in jail if approved by the court, so working with them can sometimes be helpful.
+- The Family Responsibility Office (FRO) will collect child support.
+However, we suggest you use FRO only if necessary.
+This government agency is understaffed and often frustrating to work with.
+If enforcement is necessary, the FRO can suspend the payer’s driver’s license or put the payer in jail if approved by the court.
+Thus, working with them can sometimes be helpful.

 Your lawyer will explain how the law works and applies to your case so that you can make the best decisions for yourself and your family.